This time I will answer the most frequently asked questions. Some of them I saw on the internet, while others were sent to my e-mail.

 In the wild, according to studies, the most common food is detritus, which was found in 93% in shrimp guts (Algae are in the second place – 65%).

 No, they do not eat healthy plants.
 I would like to stress it again – healthy plants.
 However, they will eat dying or rotting plants.
 Sometimes it confuses beginner aquarists.
 However, do not worry, your shrimp know better about everything that happens in your tank.
 After all, they are scavengers.
 Let them do their job.

 10. Do I need a heater for a shrimp tank?

 Considering the fact that Neocaridina and Caridina shrimp can easily withstand temperatures from 18 to 28 C (64 – 82F), it is not necessary.
 However, if your room temperature fluctuates too much (too fast), it would be better to install a heater.
 In addition, if you are planning to keep Sulawesi shrimp, in this case, you will need a heater to keep the tank warm enough (they need 26-29C or 79-84F).

 11. How long do you have to wait to put shrimp in a new tank?

 First of all the tank must be fully cycled before you introduce the shrimp.
 There should not be any ammonia and nitrites.
-However, if you want to be truly successful I would wait a few weeks more (let it mature) until there are some algae growth on the sidewalls of the tank.
-Algae is one of the most important natural sources of food for the shrimp.
+However, if you want to be truly successful I would wait a few weeks more (let it mature) until there is some algae growth on the sidewalls of the tank.
+Algae is one of the most important natural sources of food for shrimp.

 12. What water parameters do they need?